cxcarvaj/ioet-exercise_v2/README.md

 the project folder, the functions used in this program are located also in the ``src`` folder, but in the ``functions.py`` file.
 In the root folder, there two samples of .txt file to run the program.
-There is also a unit testing file called ``test.py`` which is found in the ``testing`` folder.
+There is also a unit testing file called ``test.py`` which has 7 tests that evaluates the functions used in the solution of the problem, this file can be found in the ``testing`` folder.

 ## Solution